ot483/NetCom2/README.md

 #### Step 2: Prepare taxonomy count table

-The script merges the count table (constructed for contigs, Methods) and the taxonomic annotations of the contigs (generated in step 1) and creates a count table based on the selected taxonomic level by merging respective contigs.
+The script merges the count table describing the relative abundance of  contigs across samples and the taxonomic annotations of the contigs (generated in step 1) and creates a count table based on the selected taxonomic level by merging respective contigs.

 Input: **get_contig_taxonomy_ranked_NTC_G210.txt**, **NTC_G210.count_tab.matrix**